Fed's Fischer: unclear if volatility reflects something 'real'

-NEW YORK, Feb 1 (Reuters) - The Federal Reserve’s second-in-command said on Monday he is keen to figure out whether recent financial instability reflects something real, or merely the “animal spirits” of investors and markets.
+NEW YORK (Reuters) - The Federal Reserve’s second-in-command said on Monday he is keen to figure out whether recent financial instability reflects something real, or merely the “animal spirits” of investors and markets.

 Fed Vice Chairman Stanley Fischer, speaking in New York, said the central bank needs to wait and see whether the market volatility and uncertainty that kicked in around the turn of the year will hurt the U.S. economy.